So, you're watching a new show on TV. You notice the series has a gloomy-looking Goth

 - Freakonomics contains the examples of Winner Lane, whose most noted achievement was his criminal record and subsequent prison time, and Loser Lane, his brother, who ended up becoming much more successful (and now goes by "Lou").

-- An American destroyer captain led the destroyer charge that scored a number of torpedo hits at Suriago Strait.
+- An American destroyer captain led the destroyer charge that scored a number of torpedo hits at Surigao Strait during the Battle of Leyte Gulf.
 His name was Coward.

 - Similarly, John Coward was the first officer of British Airways Flight 38 and was in control of the plane when it lost power.
 Together with the other pilots he managed to get it down without any casualties.
 Afterwards, one newspaper had the headline "Coward in name only."